KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/06_XGBoost_Classification_Model/README.md

 # Setup of the XGBoost Classification Model
-#### 1. We apply Oversampling Approach as the rebalancing technique for XGBoost Model <br><br> 2.
+#### 1. We apply Oversampling Approach as the rebalancing technique for XGBoost Model <br><br><br> 2.
 After 5-fold cross-validation for Hyperparameter tuning, the 8 optimal hyperparameters for XGBoost Model on the dataset:
              eta=0.15
              max_depth=6
              min_child_weight=4